gipsyh/rIC3-HWMCC24/README.md

 # rIC3-HWMCC24
 rIC3 model checker for Hardware Model Checking Competition 2024([HWMCC'24](https://hwmcc.github.io/2024)) submission.

-Our experiments show that it can solve 299 out of the total 324 cases in the bv track of [HWMCC'20](https://fmv.jku.at/hwmcc20/hwmcc20slides.pdf), which is 37 more cases than the most solved checker, abc-superprove, in HWMCC'20.
+It is prepared to participate in the word-level without arrays track and the bit-level track.

 # Usage
 The default configuration is the portfolio of 16 threads by using the IC3, BMC and K-induction algorithms.